Filter Options

 Which animals am I likely to see?

 “That depends on your itinerary for the 5 days.
-On a tour package that includes Bwindi and Queen Elizabeth NPs, you can be all but certain of mountain gorilla, elephant, buffalo, hippo, warthog and Nile crocodile.
+On a tour package that includes Bwindi and Queen Elizabeth NPs, you can be almost certain of mountain gorilla, elephant, buffalo, hippo, warthog and Nile crocodile.
 You’ll also see plenty of antelope, most notably the endemic Uganda kob, and a variety of monkeys including Angola colobus, olive baboon and vervet monkey.
 You’re also quite likely to see lions in Queen Elizabeth, and lucky visitors might even encounter leopard and giant forest hog there.
 If you go chimp trekking, you probably stand an 80% to 90% chance of seeing chimps too.
-If you head north to Murchison Falls or Kidepo Valley NP, you’re almost certain to see elephant, buffalo, lion, giraffe, warthog, patas monkey and a variety of antelope.
+If you head north to Murchison Falls or Kidepo Valley NPs, you’re almost certain to see elephant, buffalo, lion, giraffe, warthog, patas monkey and a variety of antelope.
 Hippo and Nile crocodile are common on the Nile as it flows through Murchison Falls, while Kidepo Valley is home to plenty of zebras.
 Leopards are present but rather uncommon in both parks.
 White rhinos can be tracked on foot at Ziwa Rhino and Wildlife Ranch and are almost 100% certain to be located.
 Chimp trekking at Budongo Forest, which borders Murchison Falls, also has a high success rate.
 Although the focus tends to be on large mammals, you can expect to see a huge variety of colorful tropical birds wherever you travel in Uganda.”

 3